 On June 10, 1917, the São Paulo general strike began when owners at the Rodolfo Crespi cotton mill refused workers’ demands for a 25 percent wage increase.
 The workers went on strike, leading to a general strike through the city’s textile mills and displaying how rank and file workers often proved much more effective leaders than self-styled radicals.
+It also demonstrated the tremendous power of rank-and-file women workers to transform their own lives through collective struggle.

 The development of industrial capitalism was a shock to the system of workers around the world, and still is today when it reaches those few places still relatively peripheral.
 The terrors of the system, with its alienation from labor and overall degradation of living conditions and life itself, was a very hard thing for workers to deal with.
 Given the radicalism of industrial capitalism, it’s hardly surprising that workers created radical ideas to deal with the problems.
 In some nations, the reaction was a bit more conservative.
 This is true of the United States which, because of its traditions of republican freeholding, had a recent past that workers could aspire to.
 The creation of free labor ideology retained a powerful hold on white workers for decades.
 But in nations where landownership was never realistic, which was most of Europe, more totalizing systems of radicalism developed.
 The various versions of socialism developed by Karl Marx and many others in the 19th century included anarchism.
 With so many people leaving Europe in the late 19th century, these ideas spread not only to the U.S. but through the Americas.
 That a sizable number of the migrants were political refugees helped this process.
 The Haymarket bombing, which came out of a group of Chicago anarchists, were almost all German immigrants.
 The growth of the Industrial Workers of the World, its global ambition, and the fact that it operated heavily in migratory work, just spread this further.
 So by the 1910s, you had the Flores Magon brothers operating in both Mexico and then the U.S. to promote the Mexican Revolution on an anarchist basis.

 Such it was in Brazil as well.
 São Paulo developed as an industrial center in the years after 1900.
 Textiles became the leading industry in this city in the early 20th century, quickly leading it to become the industrial center of not only Brazil, but South America.
 Shoe production and processed food followed, as well as a lot of skilled metalworkers for the nation’s coffee trade and other industrial and agricultural production.
-World War led to even greater industrial expansion, with working women facing the brunt of it, facing both harder factory work and much higher food prices for their second jobs as homemakers.
+World War I led to even greater industrial expansion, with working women facing the brunt of it, facing both harder factory work and much higher food prices for their second jobs as homemakers.

 Anarchism had a typically slow rise among rank and file workers.
 In the first decades of the twentieth century, it held little appeal to the largely Italian, Spanish, and Portuguese immigrant workers.
 Moreover, Brazil’s homegrown anarchists were primarily concerned with attacking the Catholic Church, not exactly a winning issue with Catholic immigrants.
 They were also mostly men who had little to no interest in organizing women; some felt that feminism was a threat to working-class consciousness.
 Anarchists completely failed to organize workers during a 1907 strike, where they were just generally ignored.
 As World War I began, Brazil’s anarchists focused mostly on opposing the war.